devlato/async-wait-until/README.md

 However, we aren't 100% sure that the `<div />` will be added within 10 seconds.
 What will happen if 10 seconds have passed and the `<div />` node still isn't there?

-From the above code, it's clear that our `'predicate'` function (or simply `'preddcate'`) won't return the DOM node.
+From the above code, it's clear that our `'predicate'` function (or simply `'predicate'`) won't return the DOM node.
 So what `waitUntil` will do in that case is it will throw a `TimeoutException` (also exported from the library so you can handle it).

 ```js
 import { doTheDivThing } from './a-sneaky-module.js';